jamesthesnake/PumasDocs.jl/docs/src/index.md

 # PuMaS

-PuMaS (PharmascUtical Modeling And Simulation) is a suite of tools for developing, simulating, fitting, and analyzing pharmaceutical models.
+PuMaS (PharmaceUtical  Modeling And Simulation) is a suite of tools for developing, simulating, fitting, and analyzing pharmaceutical models.
 The purpose of this framework is to bring efficient implementations of all aspects of pharmaceutical modeling under one cohesive package. **While PuMaS is still